decretist/Dissertation/Chapter0/chapter0.md

-installing R, R Studio, and the stylometry for R package that Kestemont had written with Maciej Eder and Jan Rybicki.[@eder_abstract_2013] I started extracting text samples from Reuter and Silagi’s e-text of the Friedberg edition of the *Decretum*.
+installing R, R Studio, and the stylometry for R package that Kestemont had written with Maciej Eder and Jan Rybicki.[@eder_abstract_2013] I started extracting text samples from Reuter and Silagi's e-text of the Friedberg edition of the *Decretum*.
 The fact that the e-text was encoded in the obsolete (and not tree-structured) Oxford Concordance Program format made this an extremely difficult and time-consuming process.
 In fact,